crabzilla/rinha-2024-1/README.md

 # TODO

 * Publish to Docker
-* Test it, get feedback and tune it
+* Test it, get feedback and finx/tune it
 * Enjoy

 # How to run